Last Updated on January 20, 2023 by Anne-Marie

 - 1/2 cup fresh rosemary

-- 1 teaspoon freshly ground white pepper
+- 1 teaspoon freshly ground black pepper

-For seasoning mixture
+For smoked turkey seasoning mixture

 - 1 cup apple, roughly chopped